-According to Jewish tradition, the most important holy places in Jerusalem are Temple Mount, The Western Wall, the tomb of King David and the kings of Israel, the cave of Shimon the Righteous, Mount of Olives and the Kidron Valley Cemetery.
+According to Jewish tradition, the most important holy places in Jerusalem are Temple Mount, The Western Wall, the tombs of King David and other kings of Israel, the cave of Shimon the Righteous, Mount of Olives and the Kidron Valley Cemetery.

 In the religion of Islam, the holiness of Jerusalem is based on the teachings of the Koran as written in Sura 17 (1) Al Isra, "Let us praise Allah and exalt His greatness, rejecting from Him everything that is not befitting of Him!

-According to this narrative, Muhammad ascended to heaven from the Temple Mount and henceforth it was named Al Haram al Sharif and considered a sacred site.
+According to this narrative, Muhammad ascended to heaven from the Temple Mount which was named Al Haram al Sharif and considered a sacred site.
 At this place, Solomon built the Temple to the Most High and where Jesus stood, a mosque was built by Caliph Omar, the first Islamic conqueror of Jerusalem.